tomiGoljevscek/Oxide.Docs/source/includes/rust-legacy/hooks_player.md

 We need a Python example here
 ```

- * Called from ConnectionAcceptor.uLink_OnPlayerApproval
  * Returning a non-null value overrides default behavior, plugin should call approval.Deny if it does this
- * Used by RustLegacyCore and abstracted into CanClientLogin

 ## CanClientLogin